Nikolai Georgievich Makarov

-Nikolai Georgievich Makarov (Николай Георгиевич Макаров; born January 1955) is a Russian mathematician.
+Nikolai Georgievich Makarov (Николай Георгиевич Макаров; born January 1955) is a Russian-American mathematician.
 He is known for his work in complex analysis and its applications to dynamical systems, probability theory and mathematical physics.
 He is currently the Richard Merkin Distinguished Professor of Mathematics at Caltech, where he has been teaching since 1991.

 Career

 Makarov belongs to the Leningrad school of geometric function theory.
 He graduated from the Leningrad State University with a bachelor's degree in 1982.
 He received his Ph.D.
-(Candidate of Science) from the Steklov Institute of Mathematics in 1986 under Nikolai Nikolski with thesis Metric properties of harmonic measure (title translated from Russian)..
+(Candidate of Science) from the Steklov Institute of Mathematics in 1986 under Nikolai Nikolski with thesis Metric properties of harmonic measure (title translated from Russian).
 He was an academic at the Steklov Institute of Mathematics in Leningrad.
 Since 1991 he has been a professor at Caltech.

 In 1986 he was an Invited Speaker of the ICM in Berkeley, California.
 In 1986 he was awarded the Salem Prize for solving difficult problems involving the boundary behavior of the conformal mapping of a disk onto a domain with a Jordan curve boundary using stochastic methods.
 In 2020, he was awarded the Rolf Schock Prize, "for his significant contributions to complex analysis and its applications to mathematical physics".